The New Kingdom is the period covering the Eighteenth, Nineteenth, and Twentieth dynasties of Egypt, from the 16th

 The second Hellenistic dynasty, the Ptolemies ruled Egypt from 305 BC until Egypt became a province of Rome in 30 BC Some pharohs ruled together as a co-regency.
-These rulers were Greeks, more concerned with power than with good governance.
+These rulers were Greeks, more concerned with power struggles than with good governance.
 They were in frequent conflict over the throne, often within the same family.
 One would imagine the people of Egypt wished to return to the days of Divine Pharaohs, whose legitimacy was rarely challenged.

 Abdicated in 285 BC; died in 283 BC